RodneyKoolman/LeasePlan-Scraper/README.md

 ## Usage

 This app uses SendGrid for mail notifications when cars become available.
 SendGrid can be used for free but you need to create an API key.
-Make sure to change the config.your_from_mail, config.your_to_mail and config.your_api_key to reflect your SendGrid settings.
+Make sure to change the settings.your_from_mail, settings.your_to_mail and settings.your_api_key to reflect your SendGrid settings.

 - **scraper_webservice_enabled** = True (enables dashboard and statistics)
 - **scraper_mail_enabled** = True (enables mail notifications)